 The Ruut is made from lightweight steel, and they pair it up with a carbon fiber Twintip fork, which allows the rider to tweak the geometry based on front axle position using a “flip-chip” style system.

-You get SRAM Rival gearing, and they pair that with hydraulic disc brakes for excellent stopping power.
+You get SRAM Rival gearing, and they pair that with powerful hydraulic disc brakes for excellent stopping power.
 Rondo uses their own wheels that come tubeless-ready and with Panaracer tires.
 It’s an all-round excellent setup, and it’s fast!

 Previous models we used to recommend but are harder to find these days